 1. Definitions.
 Capitalized terms in this SOW are either defined below, in the section of this SOW indicated below, or in the Base Agreement.
 The definitions for terms defined in this SOW apply only to this SOW unless expressly indicated otherwise.
 If a defined term in this SOW is inconsistent with a defined term in the Base Agreement or another SOW, the defined term in this SOW will take precedence for purposes of this SOW.

-[CCA]Case Management or CM means the functionality within the Software to support Client Case Management activities with the Members.

 Client-Developed Code means developed code for specific Interfaces, EDI, Extracts, and Reports (including letters) created or provided by Client.
 Client-Developed Code specifically excludes any Code.

 Client Project Team consists of Client’s Personnel who will perform Client tasks in connection with the Services described herein.